Level of education

 Description

-Water-related issues are often presented from a purely technical and/or functional perspective.
-In this perspective, it would be a matter of "well" managing the resource (in an equitable, economical, nature-friendly way, etc.) according to the available scientific knowledge.
-However, this way of seeing things is not very realistic.
-Whatever the territorial scale concerned, water management is in fact largely structured by political issues.
+Water issues are often presented from a purely technical and/or functional perspective.
+From this perspective, the aim is to manage the resource "well" (in a fair, economical, environmentally friendly way, etc.) based on available scientific knowledge.
+However, this view is somewhat unrealistic.
+Regardless of the geographical scale involved, water management is largely structured by political issues.

 Objectives

-The objective of this module is to revisit these issues by observing how water is the subject of debate and controversy, how a series of collective problems are constructed around it and, ultimately, how water policies are concretely constructed.
+The aim of this module is to revisit these issues by looking at how water is the subject of debate and controversy, how a series of collective problems are constructed around it, and, ultimately, how water policies are actually formulated.

 Syllabus

-Prior reading of the synthesis manual Les politiques de l'eau (Barone S., Mayaux P.-L., Les politiques de l'eau, Paris, LGDJ, 2019)
+Preliminary reading of the summary manual Les politiques de l’eau (Barone S., Mayaux P.-L., Les politiques de l’eau, Paris, LGDJ, 2019)